Licence Checker England

 Gas safety certificates for landlords

-If your rental property has any gas appliances — a boiler, gas hob, gas fire, or gas water heater — you are legally required to have an annual gas safety check carried out by a Gas Safe registered engineer.
-The resulting certificate is commonly known as a CP12 or Landlord Gas Safety Record.
+If your rental property has any gas appliances, such as a boiler, hob, fire, or water heater, you are legally required to arrange an annual gas safety check by a Gas Safe registered engineer.

 What does the law require?